An Algorithm for constructing Hjelmslev planes

 \section{Introduction}

-Hjelmslev planes are named after Danish geometer J. Hjelmslev and were first formally described by Klingenberg in the 1950s \cite{kling54}.
-Some work was done in the 60s and 70s describing the properties of Hjelmslev planes, see for example \cite{drake70,drake74,craig64}.
+In 1916, Hjelmslev introduced the concept of a projective Hjelmslev geometry as a ``\emph{geometry of reality}'' \cite{Hje16}, introducing the intriguing concept of point and line neighbourhoods, a property that varied the restriction that two points lie on exactly one line.
+However it was the 1950s before Klingenberg first formally defined Hjelmslev planes \cite{kling54}.
+More work describing these geometries was done in the 60s and 70s by Drake and others \cite{drake70,drake74,craig64}.

-A connection with linear codes \cite{HL01} and a conjectured connection to mutually unbiased bases \cite{SP06} has recently rekindled interest in Hjelmslev planes.
-Explicit constructions and concrete examples are required for further investigation in these application areas.
-Hjelmslev planes can be constructed using chain rings \cite{Veld95}.
-Galois ring Hjemlslev geometries are the most thoroughly investigated of the chain ring geometries \cite{HL01, KKK2011}, more recent work has included other chain rings \cite{ HK2012}.
+Recently there has been renewed interest in these structures with Honold and Landjev \cite{HL01} showing a connection with linear codes and Saniga and Planat \cite{SP06} conjecturing that there may be connections to mutually unbiased bases.
+A difficulty turns out to be explicit constructions and concrete examples, which would help further investigations.
+Some Hjelmslev planes can be constructed using chain rings \cite{Veld95}, those that have been the most thoroughly investigated have been the Galois ring Hjelmslev geometries \cite{HL01,KKK2011,KZ2013}, though there has been some more recent work using other chain rings \cite{HK2013A,HK2013}.

-We show an algorithm for constructing projective Hjelmslev planes, some of which cannot be calculated using rings.
+Note that just as there are affine planes and projective planes which cannot be constructed via a Galois field, similarly there are Hjelmslev planes which cannot be constructed using a chain ring.
+Thus, having a general algorithm which generates Hjelmslev planes regardless of their algebraic structure, would be useful.
+In this paper we give such an algorithm for constructing projective Hjelmslev planes, using a projective plane, an affine plane and an orthogonal array.